EFI Story

 Bee Friendly Farming

 Stemilt is Bee Friendly Farming certified by Pollinator Partnership.
 This means we offer nutrition and habitats for bees, including 140 acres of native wildflowers around our orchards, to support pollinators.
-We also do not use neonicotinoid pesticides, or ‘neonics,’ a type of pesticide to protect crops from insects, in our own orchards.

 We use tools, like moisture probes, so we can water our trees just the right amount to conserve this vital resource.